codeplaysoftware/standards-proposals/host_task/host_task.md

 arbitrary portion of host code within the SYCL runtime, therefore taking advantage of SYCL dependency analysis and scheduling.

-As in all other commands in command group scope, the interoperability task executes asynchronously w.r.t to the submission point - as part of the SYCL DAG - once all requirements are satisfied.
+As in all other commands in command group scope, the a host task, used either for executing arbitrary C++ code or interoperability code, executes asynchronously w.r.t to the submission point - as part of the SYCL DAG
+- once all requirements are satisfied, just as with kernel functions.

 ## Revisions

+### 0.7
+* Add clarification to the scheduling of host tasks.

 ### 0.6
 * Internal feedback, editorial and minor fixes